 There are a bunch of developing agents. metol, hydroquinone, and phenidone are some common ones.
 Each developing agent acts differently on silver halides, which is why we have so many different developer formulas.
 Some formulas combine multiple developing agents for the way they work together.
 One common combination is metol with hydroquinone (we call these MQ developers.)
 These two work together more strongly than each one does individually.
 This is called superadditivity.

-Developing agents are easily oxidized during development or even just waiting in the bottle.
+Developing agents are easily oxidized during development or even just while they’re stored in a bottle before use.
 To prevent this, we add a preservative to keep them fresh.
 It’s the same idea as adding a preservative to processed food so it keeps longer.
 In fact, it’s often the same preservative.
 Go through your pantry and see how many packaged foods contain sodium sulfite.
 That’s the same preservative used in most developer formulas.

 As naturally reactive as they are, most developing agents don’t really get going until they’re in an alkaline environment.
 The accelerator raises the PH to provide that environment.